If you have questions about class registration or course selections, contact the Counseling Office.

 The counseling staff works very hard to give students their first-choice electives.
 However, we may experience scheduling conflicts that require us to place students into one of their alternate elective choices.
 This is why we require students to select alternates.
 We use alternates only when scheduling conflicts cannot otherwise be resolved.
 The availability and staffing of courses depends upon the requests made during spring registration, therefore, we expect students to accept and complete the courses they requested, including their alternates.
 Schedule changes must be approved by the counselor, teachers, parents, and an administrator.
 Not all schedule change requests can be granted due to class sizes, class availability, schedule disruption, etc. No schedule changes after midterm.

 Parent Release Exception

 Parent Release gives students the opportunity to be released for part of the school day for necessary regularly-occurring off-campus activities, with permission of their parent or legal guardian.
 During Release time, the student may NOT be on any PCSD school campus.
 The parent is fully responsible for the student, including transportation.
 Release should take the place of an elective, but if Release is requested in place of a core academic class (English, math, science, social studies, PE, computer literacy), the parent is responsible for the instruction the student will receive in that content area.
-Call, email, or meet with your TMJH Guidance Counselor for more information.
+Call, email, or meet with your TMJH school counselor for more information.

 Independent Study / Online Classes